Admission for the January 2025 academic session is ongoing Apply Now!

 Final Year Project II3

-Upon completion of the project, students should be able to demonstrate technical skills in Software Engineering, demonstrate generic transferable skills such as communication and teamwork, produce a technical report in the chosen project, defend the written project report, and appreciate the art of carrying out a full-fledged research.
+At the end of this course, students should be able to demonstrate technical skills in Software Engineering, demonstrate generic transferable skills such as communication and teamwork, produce a technical report in the chosen project, defend the written project report, and appreciate the art of carrying out a full-fledged research.

 Compiler Construction3